 Creamy Goat Cheese

 The concept for Creamy Goat Cheese was originally devised by chef Dan Lewis of Sutton Place Gourmet.
-He was looking for a goat's milk product that would be easy to work with in the kitchen, and collaborated with Vermont Butter & Cheese to make it happen.
-Creamy Goat cheese is made from fresh curd that is gently drained in cheesecloth for 24 hours.
+He was looking for a goat's milk product that would be easy to work with in the kitchen.
+Thus, he collaborated with Vermont Creamery to make it happen.
+Creamy Goat Cheese is made from fresh curd that is gently drained in cheesecloth for twenty-four hours.

-Smooth, light and fluffy in texture, flavors are very rich but accompanied by a citrus note that makes the cheese accessible and versatile.
+Smooth, light, and fluffy in texture, flavors are very rich but accompanied by citrus notes that make the cheese accessible and versatile.